-Executives embellish their masks with sequins, glitters, and feathers during the Mask-Making Workshop led by CESB Executive Director Maria Anthonette C. Velasco-Allones, CESO I, and multiawarded Painter, Installation and Performance Artist Mr. Salvador J. Ching.
+Executives embellish their masks with sequins, glitters, and feathers during the Mask-Making Workshop led by CESB Executive Director Maria Anthonette C. Velasco-Allones, CESO I, and multi-awarded painter and installation and performance Artist Mr. Salvador J. Ching.

 E ach person wears a mask, each society has a mask.
-Masks represent the history and culture of people, and showcase their artistic tendencies.
+Masks represent the history and culture of a people, and showcase their artistic tendencies.
 No one is devoid of a mask.

 CESB Executive Director Maria Anthonette Velasco-Allones, co-facilitator of the Mask-Making Workshop, explained that masks are worn for different reasons: aesthetics, entertainment, protection, healing, cover-up, as well as to scare people.
-It is a part of human nature to put on a mask as a consequence of his history as a wounded child, a rejected teen, a daughter or son whose parents were never pleased, a rejected individual, an inferior being, and as a person with insecurities.
+It is a part of human nature to put on a mask as a consequence of one's history as a wounded child, a rejected teen, a daughter or son whose parents were never pleased, a rejected individual, an inferior being, and as a person with insecurities.

-The objective of the session was to create a mask that shows the two perspectives of a person: the past and his/her present.
-Left side should depict the histories, fears, scars, frustrations, among others, of a person while the right side must highlight what the individual sees him/herself in the present and in the future, his/her aspirations, strengths, traits, and appreciation of oneself.
+The objective of the session was to create a mask that shows the two perspectives of a person: his/her past and his/her present.
+The left side depicts the histories, fears, scars, frustrations, among others, of a person while the right side highlights what the individual sees him/herself in the present and in the future, his/her aspirations, strengths, traits, and appreciation of oneself.

-Salvador "Buddy" Ching, a multi-awarded painter-artist, cofacilitated the mask making, stressing that "No art is wrong.
+Salvador "Buddy" Ching, a multi-awarded painter-artist, cofacilitated the mask making session, stressing that "No art is wrong.
 It is our own interpretation...
 No one should judge without opening and searching under the covers, we must seek and know the beauty from within."
 He encouraged the participants to explore their abilities, use their favorite colors, symbols, and drawing skills to show their messages.